kubecost/docs/aws-cloud-integrations.md

 ### Add manually
 <details>
-	<summary>My Kubernetes clusters run in the same account as the master payer account</summary>
+	<summary>My Kubernetes clusters run in the same account as the payer account</summary>

 <p>Attach both of the following policies to the same role or user.
 Use a user if you intend to integrate via servicekey, and a role if via IAM annotation (See more below under Via Pod Annotation by EKS).
-The SpotDataAccess policy statement is optional if the spot data feed is configured (see “Setting up the Spot Data feed” step below)</p>
+The SpotDataAccess policy statement is optional if the spot data feed is configured (see “Setting up the Spot Data feed” step below).

+Replace `${AthenaCURBucket}` and `${SpotDataFeedBucketName}` variables:</p>

 <pre><code>
 {